react-native-webview/react-native-webview/docs/Reference.md

  />
 ```

-The `error` is a SyntheticEvent that wraps a nativeEvent with these properties:
+Function passed to `onError` is called with a SyntheticEvent wrapping a nativeEvent with these properties:

  ```
  canGoBack